TelegramMessenger/Telegram-iOS/README.md

 *Note:* The SDK is optimized to defer everything possible to a later time while making sure e.g. crashes on startup can also be caught and each module executes other code with a delay some seconds.
 This ensures that `applicationDidFinishLaunching` will process as fast as possible and the SDK will not block the startup sequence resulting in a possible kill by the watchdog process.

-<a id="addPrivacyKey"></a>
-### 2.6 Add NSPhotoLibraryUsageDescription to your Info.plist

-As of iOS 10, developers have to add UsageDescription-strings before using system frameworks with privacy features (read more on this in [Apple's own documentation](https://developer.apple.com/library/prerelease/content/releasenotes/General/WhatsNewIniOS/Articles/iOS10.html#//apple_ref/doc/uid/TP40017084-SW3)).
-To make allow users to attach photos to feedback, add the `NSPhotoLibraryUsageDescription` to your `Info.plist` and provide a description.
-Make sure to localize your description as described in [Apple's documentation about localizing Info.plist strings](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html).

 **Congratulation, now you're all set to use HockeySDK!**